kidaa30/ohimanual/content/3_HAB_goals_practical.md

 The second group of items to consider are the **condition** and **carbon contribution**. **Condition** is more essential than **contribution** in this case because it is a more direct measure of ecosystem health and would give a more accurate score for this goal. **Condition** means .
 It can be measured by a number of ways, often indirectly through studies on density of the habitats, disease affecting the particular habitats, or other impacts such as change in species composition or growth rates from impacts such as overgrazing.
 Has there been a study assessing habitat integrity or health specifically in your area? **Contribution** is how much each habitat stores relatively to the others--such as the rates of carbon uptake as measured by empirical data.
 For this you would have to go to the literature and find ratios of organic nutrient uptake between habitats, and you would have to make sure these studies are done correctly to represent your area.
 For example, were the studies done with a young mangrove forest, or an older one, which might have different growth rates?

 <!---let's look into this more; I feel like this may not have been worded well and it might be misleading.
 OM: My question is whether Global 2012 used total extent 1km offshore, while 2013 used only 1km_offshore+1km_inland?--->
-> In the 2012 Global Assessment, the condition of mangroves was assessed as, "Current square kilometers of mangrove coverage divided by the reference hectares, calculated from 1980 to 2005."
-[The rate of change on areal extent over the entire time-series was used as the trend.]
+> In the 2012 Global Assessment, the condition of mangroves was assessed as, "Current square kilometers of mangrove coverage divided by the reference hectares, calculated from 1980 to 2005.
 Seagrass condition was calculated as, "Current percent cover, or hectares, of habitat divided by the reference percentage cover, or hectares from 1975 to 2010."  <!---See Table S7, Supplementary Information, Halpern et al. 2012, p.
 24. Note that interestingly it does say salt marsh "condition" was calculated by an increasing or stable trend (value = 1), or by a decreasing trend (value = 0.5).
 Excluded it because it seems like an estimation.--->

 A vital consideration for this goal is **the reference point**.
 It is an important decision to be made based on good science given the limitations of available data.
 The reference point is the extent of the habitat at some time in the past, in other words the ideal condition.
 You will need historical data for this--either from satellites, published papers, or even hand-drawn maps.
 For questions of sustainability, you must consider, what is a good year to set as your historical past extent?
 The reference year should be identified based on SMART principles, particularly that it is an ambitious goal, but also realistic.
+If you do not have trend data, you will have to use a proxy for the trend.

 > In the U.S. West Coast assessment (2014), researchers went to the local public library to find hand-drawn maps of historical salt marsh extents in California.